lexibank/tlopo/out/vol4/chapter2.md

 ## 7. Sardines and herrings (_Clupeidae_) and anchovies (_Engraulidae_)

-Figure 2.3 _Spratelloides delicatulus_, small round herring
+Figure 2.3:_Spratelloides delicatulus_, small round herring

 Sardines and herrings are small migratory fishes which congregate in enormous shoals in shallow coastal waters.
 Flesh is oily but tasty (Munro 1967: p.50).
 They are taken in nets in Oceanic communities.